Innokentii-Smirnov/DictionaryGenerator/README.md

-The log "skipped_files.log" lists the files which could not have been processed due to more serious, unexpected errors (perhaps in the program itself and not in the XML files) and will not be created if all files were processed successfully, which should be the normal case.
+The log "skipped_files.log" lists the files which could not have been processed due to more serious, unexpected errors (perhaps in the program itself and not in the XML files) and will be empty if all files were processed successfully, which should be the normal case.